2016-17 Campus Influenza Vaccination (“Flu Shot”) Dates

 NOTE: Parents of students under age 18 and court-appointed legal guardians of students: if you would like your student to be vaccinated, you MUST sign the CONSENT after reading the INFLUENZA VACCINE STATEMENT, and then provide it to your student to bring with them.

 For information on the vaccine we will be administering at this clinic (Fluarix Quadrivalent, GlaxoSmithKline, see http://www.fda.gov/downloads/BiologicsBloodVaccines/Vaccines/ApprovedProducts/UCM220624.pdf .
 Also visit the FAQ page on the CDC website.

 Flu vaccination remains the most important step in protecting against influenza.
-A recent CDC Morbidity and Mortality Weekly Report (MMWR) shared that getting a flu vaccine this season reduced a person’s risk of having to go to the doctor because of flu by 23 percent among people of all ages.
 Annual flu vaccination is recommended for all people 6 months and older, including all children and adolescents.
 Vaccination remains especially important for those with chronic medical conditions, such as asthma, diabetes mellitus, hemodynamically significant cardiac disease, immunosuppression, or neurologic and neurodevelopmental disorders.
 These individuals are at higher risk of serious complications if they get the flu.

 Who Should Get a Flu Shot?